bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Timeout between song selection and player start.
 Ensure there is no bugginess when switching songs fast while playing. (/)

+* Bug: Selecting new verse makes time and verse index out of sync.

+* Should not be able to reselect verse in slider.

 * Audio options work at all?

 * Player failure modal?